Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Experimental Design

 \textbf{Labeling contrast.} Contrast is the difference in brightness between objects in an image.
-To quantify the contrast of each image, we use the RMS contrast measurement~\cite{Peli:90}, a standard measure in the computer vision literature~\cite{DBLP:journals/iajit/BhuiyanK18, DBLP:journals/ijon/JakhetiyaLJGG18, PELLI201310}.
-To apply the RMS measurement, we first need to convert all images into the grayscale mode~\cite{Peli:90}.
+To quantify the contrast of each image, we use the Root Mean Square (RMS) contrast measurement~\cite{Peli:90}, a standard measure in the computer vision literature~\cite{DBLP:journals/iajit/BhuiyanK18, DBLP:journals/ijon/JakhetiyaLJGG18, PELLI201310}.
+To apply the RMS measurement, we first need to convert all images into the gray-scale mode~\cite{Peli:90}.
 Then, we calculate the RMS contrast value for each image based on the converted version.
 A higher RMS contrast value indicates a greater contrast.
-Following a similar approach used for brightness classification, we partition the range of RMS contrast values into five classes, each class featuring equal value intervals.
-These classes correspond to distinct levels, labeled from level 1 to level 5, with higher levels indicating images with higher contrast.
+To classify the images into different contrast levels, we identify the maximum RMS contrast value (which is 89.45) and the minimum RMS contrast value (which is 11.42) among all images.
+Then, we evenly divide this RMS contrast values range into three classes (each level can have sufficient images for statistical analysis), each covering an interval of 26.01 units (calculated as (max-min)/3).
+Each class represents a contrast level, labeled from level 1 to level 3, with higher levels indicating images with higher contrast.
 Then, we categorize the images into their respective contrast levels based on their RMS contrast values.

 \textbf{Labeling weather conditions.} Common weather conditions studied in the autonomous driving literature include rain, fog, and snow~\cite{10.1145/3180155.3180220, 10.1145/3377811.3380422, 10.1145/3238147.3238187, 10.1145/3361566}.
 However, our datasets rarely contain images depicting fog and snow.
 This is due to the fact that our datasets are collected from real-world scenarios where fog and snow are infrequently encountered.
 The limited samples of snowy or foggy weather pose challenges for statistical analysis.
 As a result, we focus on rain as the weather condition of interest.
 Two annotators independently classify images containing labeled pedestrians into two categories: rainy and non-rainy.
-During this process, 1,840 images are not annotated because the two annotators and the arbitrator all cannot accurately distinguish the weather conditions.
-To measure inter-rater agreement during this independent labeling, we also use Cohen's Kappa ($\kappa$).
-The obtained $\kappa$ value is 0.813, indicating almost perfect agreement.
-This high level of agreement confirms the reliability of our labeling procedure.
-After the scenario labeling process, the summary of the number of images under different brightness, contrast, and weather conditions is presented in Table~\ref{table5:number of images in different classes}.
+During this process, 1,856 images are not annotated because neither the two annotators nor the arbitrator could accurately distinguish the weather conditions.